-Vitamin C – may help minimize photo damage (must be stored in an air-tight dark container)
+Vitamin C: Can help minimize photo damage (must be stored in an air-tight dark container)

-Coenzyme Q – may reduce fine lines and wrinkles and have some UV damage protection
+Coenzyme Q: Might reduce fine lines and wrinkles and have some UV damage protection

-Nicatinamide (B3) - anti-oxidant, helps reduce water loss from skin and may improve elasticity
+Nicatinamide (B3): Anti-oxidant, helps reduce water loss from skin and might improve elasticity